2023 Solar Incentives Guide for Crowley, LA - Tax Credits & Rebates

 When does the federal solar tax credit end?

-Yes, you can use multiple types of renewable energy to power your home — for example, a combination of geothermal and solar.
-You can also combine renewable energy generation with a non-renewable backup source of energy.
-Be sure to discuss your proposed plan with your local Crowley solar panel installer, to get an understanding of what will be needed and what kinds of incentives you will or won't qualify for.
+Yes, you can employ multiple types of renewable energy to power your home, such as a combination of wind and solar.
+You can also use both renewable energy sources and a non-renewable backup source of energy.
+Make sure that you discuss your plan with your local Crowley solar panel installer, to get an understanding of what will be needed and what incentives you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.